ncarboni/ncarboni.github.io/_pages/teaching.md

 # PhD

-My research group investigates topics across digital heritage/humanities, cultural analytics, and informatics, with a focus on developing computational tools and methods for studying the **significance** of our heritage.
+My research group investigates topics across digital heritage/humanities, cultural analytics, and informatics, with a focus on developing computational tools and methods for documenting and investigating the **significance** of our heritage.

-I welcome students who are interested in working on **cultural transmission**, **patrimonialization**, **heritage documentation** (both tangible and intangible), **museum informatics**, and **collections as data**, using methods/techniques from data science, network science, computer vision, or knowledge graph (or a mix of the above).
+I welcome students who are interested in working on **cultural transmission**, **patrimonialization**, **heritage documentation** (both tangible and intangible), **museum informatics**, and **collections as data**, using methods/techniques from data science, network science, computer vision, knowledge graph, or AI (LLMs and GraphRAG).

 If you have a strong programming background that's great, but it is not an hard requirement.
 I also value students with strong humanistic training, particularly in fields like art history, cultural studies, or heritage science.
 Above all, I value curiosity and interdisciplinarity.